Drop-downs, Radio buttons, Checkboxes… Oh My!

-When creating forms, interaction designers are often faced with having to select a GUI element that dictates the interaction of option selection.
+When creating forms, interaction designers are often faced with having to select a Graphical User Interface (GUI) element that dictates the interaction of option selection.
 Of course, we all have rules of thumb that we follow but often these choices are also governed by the overall design goals and components of the interface.
 Nonetheless there are some considerations to keep in mind when selecting the element you would like to use for, er … selection.

 Drop-down menus can be used for any situation in which you need to select one option from a list of multiple.
 Technically you can also have multi-select drop-downs, however these are not always intuitive to the user.